 WHAT ARE THE SHORTCOMINGS OF THE PROPOSED REGULATION?

-It is notable that supply side regulations usually create a tradeoff between the long-term benefits of financial stability and the short-term costs of restricted credit.
+It is notable that supply-side regulations usually create a tradeoff between the long-term benefits of financial stability and the short-term costs of restricted credit.
 The government needs to tread lightly between protecting consumers from becoming over-indebted and supporting the profitability of financial intermediaries to increase access to credit (Porteous, 2006).
 Therefore, it is necessary to carefully examine the short-term costs of the regulation:

 - Reduced Growth Rates of Consumer Credit (Short-term Effect).
 The National Bank of Georgia shows that, from the first three months of 2019, the average yearly growth rate of total consumer credit was around 3.2%, while it experienced 33.0% and 22.5% growth in 2018 and 2017, respectively.
 The main contributor to such a decline in annual growth rates was the rapid reduction of short-term consumer credit (on average, yearly by 47.3% in the first quarter of 2019).
 Furthermore, a notable reduction in installment loans, from the supply side, negatively affected the profitability of technology and furniture shops, and many people working in these sectors have already lost their jobs.
-While from the demand side, the regulation has restricted access to refrigerators, TVs and other modern facilities.
+While from the demand side, the regulation has restricted access to refrigerators, TVs, and other modern facilities.
 Technology shops additionally started to employ property renting services, and even to develop internal installment systems, although they are often neither experienced nor efficient providers.

 - Mortgage Loans for Real Estate Purchases and Repairs.
-While regulations should, potentially, have a negative impact on the growth rates of mortgages, according to the National Bank of Georgia, the volume of household mortgage loans for real estate and repairs have maintained a rapid growth phase in annual terms.
+While regulations should, potentially, have a negative impact on the growth rates of mortgages, according to the National Bank of Georgia, the volume of household mortgage loans for real estate and repairs has maintained a rapid growth phase in annual terms.
 Mortgages taken by households (not excluding the exchange rate effect) have increased, on average, by 39.9% yearly for the first three months of 2019.
 However, growth in the construction sector was restricted in the last quarter of 2018 (due to regulations and a limited supply of construction permits).
 Additionally, construction companies are planning to provide internal loans to supplement these restricted mortgages.

 - Justified Income and the Shadow Economy.
 Although there is no reliable data on the proportion of the Georgian population employed in the shadow economy, one can still argue that quite a significant number of Georgians are involved in the underground economy (for example, according to Geostat, the extent of informal employment of total non-agricultural employment amounted to the 33.9% in 2017).
 More than 50% of the Georgian population live in villages, and most are self-employed in subsistence agriculture.
-Therefore, financial institutions might have significant difficulties in conceiving their earnings as justified income, and properly assessing their credit-worthiness, which leads to restricted access to financing.
+Therefore, financial institutions might have significant difficulties in conceiving their earnings as justified income, and properly assessing their creditworthiness, which leads to restricted access to financing.

 4. Private Lenders.
-A controlled supply of credit without restricting its demand might lead to a disbalance in the credit market, which raises the opportunity for non-regulated private lenders (individuals who are lending money to less than 20 people for certain interest [ordinarily higher than offered by other institutions] payments) to attract clients and charge fairly high interest rates.
+A controlled supply of credit without restricting its demand might lead to a disbalance in the credit market, which raises the opportunity for non-regulated private lenders (individuals who are lending money to less than 20 people for certain interest [ordinarily higher than offered by other institutions] payments) to attract clients and charge fairly high-interest rates.

-To conclude this article, it is worth mentioning that the regulation package proposed by the National Bank of Georgia only includes supply-side measures, even though over-indebtedness is an extremely complex phenomenon and originates from both supply and demand side factors.
+To conclude this article, it is worth mentioning that the regulation package proposed by the National Bank of Georgia only includes supply-side measures, even though over-indebtedness is an extremely complex phenomenon and originates from both supply and demand-side factors.
 Furthermore, a large section of the empirical literature concludes that only policy strategies that contain a balanced mix of demand and supply measures can hope to address indebtedness (Braucher, 2006 [relating to the United States of America]; D’Alessio and Iezzi, 2013 [South Africa]; Kovács, 2013 [Hungary]).
 Therefore, policymakers should work hard to improve financial literacy for all of society (particularly the younger generation and the most vulnerable); reduce poverty and unemployment using appropriate economic and social policy measures; introduce certain regulations to the gambling sector (particularly for people under 18 years old); improve consumer protection; etc.